iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Probability, Expectations.md

 The expected value is infinity.

+**Success Trials (Simple Markov Stopping Time)**:

-> let $p$ be the probability of an even being successful, let $X$ be the numbr of trials on such an even up to and include the first success.
-Use LTE to find the expected value of the random variable.
+> let $p$ be the probability of an event being successful, let $X$ be the number of trials on such an even up to and include the first success.
+We make a random draw of a Bernoulli variables and until the success of the events.
+This is a simple exponential model, however, we use LTE to find the expected value of the random variable.

 **Analysis**:

 Let's denote $H$ to be the success of such an even and let $T$ to be failed.
 Think of it as head and tail of a coin flip.
 Then the expectation of $\mathbb{E}[X]$ is going to be:

 $$
 \begin{aligned}